davemacdo/vuepress-curriculum/docs/comp-1/unit-3/unit-3-overview.md

+---
-Title: Unit 3 - Rhythm and Meter
+title: 'Unit 3: Rhythm and Meter'
+---

-Readings are provided in the **Files** section of Webcourses or linked on external sites.
+Readings are provided in the **Files** section of the course site or linked on external sites.
 I've compiled the unit's listening into a single Spotify playlist where possible.
 You may also use other recordings if you wish.
-Scores are linked or available on Webcourses where possible.
+Scores are linked or available on the course site where possible.

 <iframe src="https://embed.spotify.com/?uri=spotify%3Auser%3Adavemacdo%3Aplaylist%3A7L10f7ZNrXZ5D3OVa3LeoO" width="100%" height="380" frameborder="0" allowtransparency="true"></iframe>